-To retain a level beyond the initial 12 months, you’ll need to continue flying and actively spending to collect points and status or you’ll slide backward.
-As can be seen, Velocity status requires 20% fewer status credits to retain, so once you’ve locked your status in, it’s easier to hold it.
+To retain a level beyond the initial 12 months, you’ll need to continue flying and actively spending to collect Velocity Points and status or you’ll slide backward.
+As can be seen, Velocity status requires 20% fewer Status Credits to retain, so once you’ve locked your status in, it’s easier to hold it.

 Velocity Status levels